Dilant/BMETutorial/src/en/glossary/pool.md

 Properties:

 - Fixed object
+- Enter to trigger, and exit to trigger
 - Paper ball, ice ball, rubber ball and wooden ball float on water.
 The buoyancy is related to gravity acceleration of the scene. _That is to say, there's no buoyancy in universe scene._
 - The direction of buoyancy is always straight up, **which is irrelevant to the posture of the pool**.
 Don't place a pool upside down as a trap
 - Paper ball loses durability rapidly when it meets water.
 Most turns into recoverable durability (the lighter bar), and the remaining part drains